janiejestemja/javaB/README.md

 ## jast
 ---
-CLI integration of Java unit tests with Junit5 command.
+CLI integration of Java unit tests with Junit5.

 *Section yet to be written...*